 The place in social media for business-to-business connections or communications among business professionals is LinkedIn.
 Already the health sector has an active use of LinkedIn with a million Doctors seeing the value in connection.
 LinkedIn has also created the ability for companies to create a corporate presence which lists business locations, products and services.
 A company can then build a B2B (business to business) brand and allow both their past and present employees to connect to the business which helps build the profile.

-For many businesses the ability to connect across an industry sector brings sales opportunities and supply cost efficiencies.
+For many businesses, the ability to connect across an industry sector brings sales opportunities and supply cost efficiencies.
 For the individual there is the ability to advance a career through carefully chosen connections.
 But one of the most overlooked advantages of the online business network is education.
 LinkedIn offers a variety of tools for sharing information that can advance the knowledge quotient of an organisation or an individual.
-Groups are available for distributing relevant content such as latest research, white-papers and videos.
+Groups are available for distributing relevant content such as the latest research, white papers and videos.

-Many industry networking groups are already making their home in LinkedIn as a way to share information amongst their members.
-Forums operate that allow peer groups to engage on topics that challenge an industry or the latest trends in a market.
+Many industry networking groups are already making their home on LinkedIn as a way to share information amongst their members.
+Forums operate that allows peer groups to engage on topics that challenge an industry or the latest trends in a market.
 Some groups are created by industry representatives while others are generated by employees showing initiative to build collaboration.